-Progress payments are tricky.
-Listing the work and materials on a payment app only provides part of the story.
-In order to properly review the payment application, the real meat and potatoes are found on the second page: the continuation sheet.
+Listing the work and materials on a payment application only provides part of the story.
+In order to properly review the payment application, the real meat and potatoes are found on the second page: The continuation sheet.

 Table of Contents

 A continuation sheet is a full breakdown of all work and materials that a contractor provides to a project.
 It separates the entire contract sum into portions of work, using the schedule of values as a base.
 This is a useful supplement to provide the necessary details to get approval on a payment application.

 Basically, the continuation sheet helps the GC and property owner see at a glance how far along a contractor is on the project.
 After the contractor fills out the sheet, the GC can see how much of the project they have finished, how much they’ve spent, and how much is left to spend.
 Every time the contractor submits a payment application, they will fill out a new continuation sheet.
 And the process continues…

 The American Institute of Architects (AIA) publishes one of the most commonly used continuation sheets, the AIA G703 Continuation Sheet.
 It goes with the G702: Application and Certification of Payment.